 For adults, the Sevenwinds Casino is a great way to spend the day when it is raining or snowing outside.
 The Casino is a popular spot for poker players and slot fanatics, with over 600 active gaming machines.
 But for the kids, the Freshwater Fishing Hall of Fame complex and Big Muskie are guaranteed to keep them busy with hundreds of exhibits and fishing-related items.

-For a long time, Hayward, Wisconsin, was known as a logging town.
+Hayward, Wisconsin, was known as a logging town for a long time.
 Now, sports enthusiasts from all over claim Hayward for various summer and winter outdoor activities.
 Fishers value the abundant game, and cross-country snow skiers obsess over the Birkie.
 Some would even call it the ATV riding capital because of hundreds of miles of easy-to-challenging area trails.

 - Best Small Towns in Wisconsin to Visit